A BRIEF HISTORY OF THE WELFARE STATE

 In 1834 they passed the Poor Law Amendment Act.
-In future the poor were to be treated as harshly as possible to dissuade them from seeking help from the state.
-In future able bodied people with no income were to be forced to enter a workhouse.
+In the future, the poor were to be treated as harshly as possible to dissuade them from seeking help from the state.
+In the future, able-bodied people with no income were to be forced to enter a workhouse.
 (In practice some of the elected Boards of Guardians sometimes gave the unemployed 'outdoor relief' i.e. they were given money and allowed to live in their own homes).

 For the unfortunate people made to enter workhouses life was made as unpleasant as possible.
 Married couples were separated and children over 7 were separated from their parents.
 The inmates were made to do hard work like breaking stones to make roads or breaking bones to make fertilizer.

 The poor called the new workhouses 'Bastilles' (after the infamous prison in Paris) and they caused much bitterness.
 However as the century went on the workhouses gradually became more humane.